buren/git-story/README.md

 ### Branching extensions
 * Start developing a feature

-        git dev <branch-name> <base-branch>
+        git dev <branch-name> <target-branch>
-this will create a new branch _branch-name_ based of master or specified _base-branch_.
+this will create a new branch _branch-name_ based of master or specified _target-branch_.
 If the branch exists on remote pull the latest changes.
 Ensures the uniqueness of branch name at remote.
 Pushes the created branch to remote.
+Performs:
+  1. Checkout _target-branch_
+  2. Pull _target-branch_
+  3. Create new branch _branch-name_
+  4. Push _branch-name_
 * Commit and sync with repository

         git done <target-branch>
 commit the changes you've made and merge changes with _target-branch_.
 _target-branch_ is optional and the default is _target-branch_.
+Performs:
+  1. Prompt commit message if any uncommitted changes
+  2. Pull current branch
+  3. Pull _target-branch_
+  4. Push current branch
+  5. Perform local merge with _target-branch_ if configured will exit and print conflicted files if any merge conflicts are found.
 * `git branch-status` shows current branch status.
 * `git pull-branch` pull current, or specified, branch's remote changes.
 * `git create-branch` create and checkout a new branch and push to remote.